 - a.
-The National Planning Authority's decisions on whether projects shall be subject to an environmental impact assessment, such as if the applicant considers that certain acts or omissions are in breach of the puclics right to participate-on whether interrelated projects shall be subject to a joint environmental impact assessment and on reviewing of the assessment report according to Act No. 106/2000 on Environmental Impact Assessment. - b.
-Decisions on permits for projects that are subject to environmental impact assessment, such as if the applicant considers that certain acts or omissions are in breach of the puclic's right to participate. - Decisions on permits according to Act No. 18/1996 on genetically modified organisms.
+The National Planning Authority's decisions on whether projects shall be subject to an environmental impact assessment, such as if the applicant considers that certain acts or omissions are in breach of the puclics right to participate. - b.
+Decisions on permits for projects that are subject to environmental impact assessment, such as if the applicant considers that certain acts or omissions are in breach of the puclic's right to participate. - c.
+Decisions on permits according to Act No. 18/1996 on genetically modified organisms.